Ashley Berggren

-Ashley Berggren was part of the United States National Team that captured the gold medal at the 2013 IFAF Women's World Football Championships.
+Ashley Berggren (born November 18, 1976) was part of the United States National Team that captured the gold medal at the 2013 IFAF Women's World Football Championships.
 Her club team is the Chicago Force of the Women's Football Alliance.
 Prior to her career in football, Berggren was a member of the Chicago Condors of the American Basketball League (ABL).

 Athletic career

 Basketball

 Having competed at Barrington High School, she would play collegiate basketball for the Illinois Fighting Illini women's basketball program.
 With Illinois, she helped the squad to its first-ever Big Ten Conference Title, while earning three straight All-Big Ten honors (1996 to 1998).
 Her 2,061 career points after fifteen years is still good enough for second all-time.
 She was also the first women's basketball player to have her jersey retired by Illinois.

 Before she would join the ranks of professional women's football, Berggren was the second round pick of the Chicago Condors in the 1999 ABL Draft.
 She was one of five players on the roster that had connections to Chicago and was even immortalized on a trading card.